hongfeih/awesomestreaming/lowlatency/ll-dash.md

   | max    | The service provider’s indication about the maximum presentation latency in milliseconds. **Indicates a content provider’s desire for the content <u>not to be presented</u> if the latency exceeds the maximum latency.** |
   | min    | The service provider’s indication about minimum presentation latency in milliseconds for example to avoid inconsistencies with second screen applications, overlays, etc. |

-- **PlaybackRate**: playback rate boundaries may be specified that define the allowed range for playback acceleration/deceleration by the playout client to fulfill the latency requirements.
+- [**PlaybackRate**][playbackRate]: playback rate boundaries may be specified that define the allowed range for playback acceleration/deceleration by the playout client to fulfill the latency requirements.

   | Item | Description                                                  |
   | ---- | ------------------------------------------------------------ |